sithum-sandaruwan/Finance-Manager-App-Fe/Readme.md

 # 📈 Finance Manager App

 The **Finance Manager App** is a full-stack application built with **Next.js** that helps users track their personal and business finances.
-It features intuitive dashboards, transaction tracking, budgeting, and insightful analytics.
+It features intuitive dashboards, transaction tracking,monthly & weekly reports and insightful analytics.

 ---